Pakistan and state-sponsored terrorism: India

 In April 2025, the Pahalgam Terrorist Attack was attributed to Pakistan.
 One of the reasons behind such an accusation by India was the discovery that Hashim Musa, an ex-Pakistan Army Special Forces soldier, was the prime suspect in the attack.
 Another reason was that The Resistance Front, which India views as a proxy of Lashkar-e-Taiba (LeT), had initially claimed responsibility for the attack.
 The attack prompted an armed response from India.
 The Indian forces targeted nine "terror camps" in the initial phases of Operation Sindoor.
 In May 2025, Indian security forces conducted Operation Keller in Shopian, Jammu and Kashmir, eliminating three terrorists affiliated with Lashkar-e-Taiba and The Resistance Front, both considered Pakistan-based terrorist groups operating in India.
 In late June 2025, Indian investigators stated that all three militants involved in the 22 April attack on tourists near Pahalgam in Jammu and Kashmir were Pakistani nationals affiliated with the UN-proscribed terror group LeT.
 The National Investigation Agency (NIA) made the claim following the arrest of two local residents accused of sheltering the attackers.
 Police had earlier released sketches identifying two suspects as Pakistanis and one as a local.
 Pakistan did not comment on the allegations.
 In July 2025, Indian Home Minister Amit Shah confirmed the Pakistani identity of the Pahalgam attackers through recovered Pakistani voter IDs, Pakistan-made chocolates, and identification by detained locals who had supplied them food, following their killing in a military operation dubbed "Operation Mahadev" near Srinagar.
 At the Eightieth session of United Nations General Assembly in September 2025, Indian External Affairs Minister S. Jaishankar referenced Operation Sindoor, stating that India had acted within its rights to protect its citizens from terrorism and had successfully held those responsible accountable.
+In an interview with CNN, Ambassador of India to the United States, Vinay Mohan Kwatra referred to the perpetrators of the Pahalgam Terror attack and Pakistan-sponsored terrorism in strongly critical terms, describing them as "lowlifes" and "subhuman monsters", which drew widespread attention.
+Following the Pahalgam Terror attack, an interview of the Indian High Commissioner to the United Kingdom, Vikram Doraiswami with Yalda Hakim on Sky News gained widespread attention, during which he discussed issues related to how Pakistan Armed Forces is sponsoring terrorism against India and in the world.